Arnold Boyd

 He made occasional radio appearances, such as a 1936 episode of My Week-End out of Doors on 'Cheshire Meres', and a 1957 Birds In Britain episode on great crested grebes, edited and introduced by his nephew James and produced by Winwood Reade.

+In 1954 he was the founding President of the Manchester Ornithological Society, while continuing to be the East Cheshire regional representative of the British Trust for Ornithology, of which he was by then a past chairman.

 Boyd died in Northwich, Cheshire on 16 October 1959.